 You may need braces even if your teeth already look straight.
 Subtle alignment issues can affect the way your teeth fit together.
 Correcting them leads to a more comfortable bite and slows down the rate at which your teeth wear away.

-There are a vast variety of treatment options to choose from when it comes to straightening your teeth.
+There are a wide variety of treatment options to choose from when it comes to straightening your teeth.
 Your local dentist or an orthodontist can recommend a few possible options to help you get started.

 Getting braces is about far more than just improving the way your smile looks.
-Straightening your teeth could possibly save your smile!
+Straightening your teeth could save your smile!
 See a dentist to find out how.